PrakarshSrivastav/SDMProject/README.md

 - **Python Language**: Used to implement the game logic.
 - **Pygame Library**: Provides graphics, user interaction, and sound management.
+- **SQL Lite**: Used to store the top 10 high score as the database

 ## **Setup Instructions**